What is Accreditation?

 Are there different standards for different types of facilities?

 Yes.
-The Association currently publishes 21 different manuals of standards, each of which applies to a specific kind of correctional facility or program.
+The Association currently publishes 25 different accreditation manuals, each of which applies to a specific kind of correctional facility or program.
 The standards cover programs for adults and juveniles housed in correctional facilities, detention centers and community correctional programs.
 There are also standards for probation and parole agencies, health care programs and electronic monitoring programs.

 How can I tell if a standard has been revised, deleted or updated?